 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God.1 Corinthians 6:11(NASB)

-Paul makes it very clear that he is writing to born again believers by calling them ''brothers', “saints' and “the called', but Paul also knows that this band of believers were saved out of the most ungodly and perverted city of Corinth, and did not hesitate to rebuke them for their ongoing, ungodly behaviour which manifested itself in all kinds of evil:- including stealing; drunkenness; greed; swindling; extortion and insolence as well as internal divisions, spiritual immaturity and gross sexual sins.
+Paul makes it very clear that he is writing to born again believers by calling them 'brothers', 'saints', and 'the called'.
+Paul also knew that this band of believers were saved out of the most ungodly and perverted city of Corinth, and he did not hesitate to rebuke them for their ongoing, ungodly behaviour which manifested itself in all kinds of evil including stealing, drunkenness, greed, swindling, extortion, and insolence, as well as internal divisions, spiritual immaturity, and gross sexual sins.

-The Christians at Corinth had been saved out of the world but still retained much of the wickedness of the world within their soul - and this should not be so for they were washed, sanctified and justified by grace through faith in Christ.
+The Christians at Corinth had been saved out of the world but still retained much of the wickedness of the world within their soul.
+This should not be so for they were washed, sanctified, and justified by grace through faith in Christ.

 All who are truly born-again brothers in Christ are saints of God, and we are all called according to the purpose of God.
-We are all washed and sanctified and justified in the name of the Lord Jesus Christ and in the Spirit of our God.
-All who believe in the only begotten Son of God for Salvation are cleansed by His blood the moment they believe.
-All who trust in Christ for salvation are sanctified and set apart unto God for His service - the moment they place their faith in Christ.
-All who believe that Christ was the substitute for their sins are justified in the sight of God and declared righteous in His eyes from the moment of salvation.
+We are all washed, sanctified, and justified in the name of the Lord Jesus Christ and in the Spirit of our God.
+All who believe in the only begotten Son of God for salvation are cleansed by His blood the moment they believe.
+All who trust in Christ for salvation are sanctified and set apart unto God for His service, the moment they place their faith in Christ.
+All who believe that Christ was the substitute for their sins, are justified in the sight of God and declared righteous in His eyes from the moment of salvation.

 Never miss a post